 - You can substitute wild duck for the geese in this recipe.

-- If using fresh sausage, add to gumbo unsliced; slice links in .25-inches after the sausage is cooked.
+- If using fresh sausage, add to gumbo unsliced; slice links in .25 inches after the sausage is cooked.

-- Skim the top of the gumbo with a large spoon to remove any fats and oils before serving.
+- Skim the top of the gumbo with a large spoon to remove fats and oils before serving.

 - Prep Time: 300 minutes